xf1les/muslheap/README.md

 **muslheap** is a simple [GDB](https://www.gnu.org/software/gdb/) plug-in for inspecting mallocng.

-This plugin provides additional GDB commands to invalidate mallocng global states and internal data structures (slot, group, meta and so on).
+This plugin provides additional GDB commands to explore mallocng global states and internal data structures (slot, group, meta and so on).

 ## What is mallocng